 OK – onto sleeping pads.
 When thinking about a sleeping pad, insulation is key: the insulating ability of a pad can be expressed as an ‘R’ value.
 Anything below 5-6 will not insulate you adequately – remember, the ground may have been frozen for weeks and may be much colder than the air temperature.
 Make sure the pad(s) you choose will be warm enough.
 A foam pad will not absorb water and can be safely strapped to the outside of a pack without risk of undue damage (use Accessory Straps with Hooks for this) – air-filled and self-inflating pads are better kept inside your pack.
 Using multiple pads is a good idea in very cold conditions: a foam pad on the floor of the tent and an insulated pad on top of this.
-Just know when looking at how well a pad will insulate you from the cold ground that an increasing number of manufacturers simply ‘estimate’ the ‘R’ Value of their pads, or attribute a (non-tested) ‘temperature rating’ to them.
-This is as subjective and as unreliable as sleeping bag temperature ratings were before the EN Standard became widely used.
 Pick a sleeping pad whose R-Value has been tested in an independent lab.
 Fortunately, as of January 2020, all sleeping pad manufacturers will test for R-Value according to the newly-implemented ASTM standard.
 We’ll put details about this on the blog shortly.

 If you find you’re having trouble warming up your sleeping bag, boil water, pour it into a Nalgene bottle (seal it tightly!) and use this as a hot water bottle.
 Alternately, chemical heat pads (glove warmers) can be pressed up against your body (under your arms and between your thighs) to help keep you warm.
 If you’re using a canister gas stove, you’ll need one of these heat pads – covered in the Cooking / Eating / Washing section in Part 2 of this post.

 If you’ve never skied or snowshoed with a backpack, you might want to practice before you launch into a full-fledged tour.
 You should also make sure that your skis and bindings/snowshoes are in good shape – sharp edges and a good base wax job for skis, all moving parts of the bindings maintained and sprayed with silicone for skis or snowshoes.
 Ski skins should be treated with anti-stick wax or spray so they don’t clog up with snow, boots should be thoroughly waterproofed with a product such as Grangers G-Wax (for leather boots) or Footwear Repel (for ‘soft-shell’ ski boots).

 More tips and gear suggestions in the next installment – and in the meantime, if you have any questions on this post, just ask.